Establish the right security operations center for the unique security requirements of the Middle East.

 Gartner predicts that by 2019, 50 percent of all security operations work in large and midsize enterprises will be conducted out of an owned or a shared security operations center, up from 15 percent in 2015.

-“The Middle East region has specific requirements and constraints when it comes to security,” said Rajpreet Kaur, senior research analyst at Gartner.
+“The Middle East region has specific requirements and constraints when it comes to security,” says Rajpreet Kaur, senior research analyst at Gartner.
 “While organizations here are moving to set up security operations centers, the adoption model is different from other parts of the world.”

 The decision on which type of SOC to adopt is based on four main considerations: